oliverius/logo/docs/part10.md

 ### Refactoring the graphics queue

 The final task I wanted to do before we move to getting the spiral working is to get rid of the graphics queue.
 I know I was proud before for decoupling the parsing loop from the turtle but I think it is important to get rid of the graphics queue because it simplifies the code.
-How can we reach a compromise and not adding the turtle back the parsing loop? the easiest way is to pass the parameters that we were sending to the graphics queue directly to the `draw()` method, so instead of
+How can we reach a compromise and not adding the turtle back to the parsing loop? the easiest way is to pass the parameters that we were sending to the graphics queue directly to the `draw()` method, so instead of

 ```javascript
 draw() {}